hegazytarek/Device-information/README.md

 then it ask the user for his
 HR ID
 Device Code (Related to IT Team)
-After that it will extract all this data in text file with the same direction of the batch file and named it with  Device Code
+After that it will extract all this data in text file with the same direction of the batch file and named it with  Device Code input